← /notes

 • The Art of Not Being Governed by James C. Scott — Scott’s sequel on people who escaped state legibility.

-• Two Cheers for Anarchism by James C. Scott — Shorter, more accessible Scott on everyday resistance to simplification.
+• Two Cheers for Anarchism by James C. Scott — Shorter, more accessible.

 Essays